panliangrui/IJCAI25/README.md

 ## License
-The code will be updated after the paper is accepted!!
+If you need the original histopathology image slides, please send a request to our email address.
+The email address will be announced after the paper is accepted.
+Thank you!
 [License MIT](../LICENSE)